Apply Now arrow

 Personal loans.
 If you have a good personal credit score, you may be able to qualify for a no-collateral personal loan from a bank or online lender.
 This can be a good option for financing some projects, but you’ll want to make sure you’re able to afford the monthly payments so that your business problems don’t come back on your personal finances.
 Ultimately, the loan terms will depend on your creditworthiness as determined by your income, personal assets (including real estate), and personal credit score.
 Many entrepreneurs turn to this type of loan to fund their first project because they do not have a history of successful business management to rely on.

 Lines of credit.
 If you have a good business credit score, you may be able to qualify for a business line of credit from a bank or online lender.
-This can be a good option for short-term financing, as you only need to pay interest on the portion of the line of credit that you actually use.
+This can be a good option for short-term business loan, as you only need to pay interest on the portion of the line of credit that you actually use.
 However, the interest rates on lines of credit are often quite high, so you’ll want to make sure you’re able to pay off the balance in full each month.
 You’ll also want to ensure that you have the cash flow available to make the payments each month.

 Invoice financing.
 If your business has a lot of customers who pay their invoices slowly, you may be able to qualify for invoice factoring.
 This type of loan allows you to borrow against the value of your outstanding invoices (accounts receivable), and it can be a good option for short-term financing.